-Following approval, any changes to the approved design must be presented to the DRB and approved
+Following approval, any changes to the approved design must be presented to the DRB and approved prior to making those changes.

 The DRB will check progress of the building and associated landscaping to ensure that it complies with the approved plans.